AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 <p class="caption">The folding-frame brackets cost about $300 as an upcharge, or more if purchased retrospectively.</p>

-* _Distance:_ Range of up to 20km (12 miles) per charge on fairly flat, easy terraine.
+* _Distance:_ Range of up to 20km (12 miles) per charge on fairly flat, easy terrain.
 Uphill uses more battery power.
 The wrist band should last about 10hrs per charge, and can be turned off when not in use to help it last longer.

 * _Weight rating:_ 14-150kg (30-331lb) user weight.
 No comment is made in the manual about whether this includes the